Arceus-999/AI-ASSIGNMENT-3/dijkstra-path-finding/README.md

 This project is a implementation of Dijkstra’s Algorithm to find the shortest path between cities in India.
 The program takes a source and destination as input and calculates the minimum distance along with the route.

-About the Project
+About the Program
 --------------------------------------------------

-This project finds a pathfinding system where cities are treated as nodes and the distances between them as edges.
+This program finds a pathfinding system where cities are treated as nodes and the distances between them as edges.
 Using Dijkstra’s algorithm, the program finds the shortest route between any two selected cities.
 A predefined set of around 20 major Indian cities is used, and the distances between them are stored in a graph using an adjacency matrix.

 Features